-The next sections present some terminology and concepts you need to be familiar with as you use MIBMAN.
+The next sections provide some terminology to be familiar with as you use MIBMAN.

 SNMP

 SNMP, which defines a system for managing network devices, is implemented in multiple modules.
 SNMP consoles run on network workstations and provide the user interface.
 SNMP agents run on managed devices and handle communications with remote SNMP consoles.
 When a console sends a request to an agent, the agent decodes the request and calls subroutines in the managed device that handles the request.
 You implement the subroutines, which are called action routines.